 Images and clippings similar to the ones in this collection are my origin love story.
 They tell real stories of the beauty, warmth, complexities, and the individuality of love &, in this instance, black love ✨

--So, this project is dedicated to love because it is truly timeless 🖤✨
+This project is dedicated to love because it is truly timeless 🖤✨

-Breathe is a short-curated documentary that uses footage of current and past protests and the voices of young African American people to address police violence, racism, and the recent murders of Black people in this country.
+Breathe is a mini documentary that uses footage of current and past protests and the voices of young African American people to address police violence, racism, and the recent murders of Black people in this country.
 It serves as a representation of the times in which we live, through the lens of young black Americans.

 "“There is no time for despair, no place for self-pity, no need for silence, no room for fear.
 We speak, we write, we do language.
 That is how civilizations heal.” - Toni Morrison.